efemkay/obsidian-modular-css-layout/docs/multi-column/04-blank-float.md

 - To have the effect applicable also in Live Preview use the following callout metadata instead (prepend `float-` before `right` or `left`)
     - `> [!<anycallout>|float-<left|right>-<small|medium|large>]`
     - `> [!blank-container|float-<left|right}-<small|medium|large>]`
 > Note that editing float in Live Preview will be a bit off (or "janky").
-Navigate using keyboard instead of mouse/trackpad and even better use Source Mode
+Navigate using keyboard instead of mouse/trackpad.
+Even better use Source Mode

 example
 `> [!warning|right-small]`